panva/node-oidc-provider/docs/configuration.md

 ### interactionCheck

-Helper used by the op as a final check whether the end-user should be sent to interaction or not, the default behavior is that every rp must be authorized per session and that native application clients always require end-user prompt to be confirmed.
+Helper used by the OP as a final check whether the End-User should be sent to interaction or not, the default behavior is that every RP must be authorized per session and that native application clients always require End-User prompt to be confirmed.
 Return false if no interaction should be performed, return an object with relevant error, reason, etc. When interaction should be requested
 affects: authorization interactions

 default value: